projectcalico/calico/master/getting-started/bare-metal/bare-metal.md

 reflecting that it is designed for the policing of incoming traffic from outside the cluster:

-1. Only the ingress rules of a pre-DNAT policy are enforced.
-If the policy has any egress rules defined, they will have no effect.
-(Standard connection tracking is sufficient to allow return path traffic.)
+1. Pre-DNAT policy may only have ingress rules, not egress.
+(When incoming traffic is allowed by the ingress rules, standard connection tracking is sufficient to allow the return path traffic.)

 2. Pre-DNAT policy is enforced for all traffic arriving through a host endpoint, regardless of where that traffic is going, and - in particular -